How Long Can You Drive With Check Engine Light On?

 So, you should check if the EVAP purge valve is stuck open or stuck closed.
 Moreover, you should also check if the canister vent valve is stuck open.

-You can have a smog test for your EVAP system to detect leaks.
+You can have a smoke test for your EVAP system to detect leaks.

 The primary oxygen sensor checks the oxygen levels in the exhaust gas and sends signals to the ECU so that it can decide how much fuel should be injected.
 If the primary oxygen sensor becomes bad, it will cause the air/fuel mixture to become lean or rich.
 If the air-fuel mixture is either too rich or lean, inefficient combustion will take place.
 It will also cause the engine misfire, damage the catalytic converter, and also result in poor fuel economy.